4 shot in "murder-suicide" inside classroom of San Bernardino elementary school

+The suspect, Cedric Anderson, entered the classroom and, without saying a word, fatally shot his wife, Karen Smith.
+Two students who were behind Smith were struck by gunfire — including Jonathan Martinez, 8, who later died at a nearby hospital, Police Chief Jarrod Burguan told reporters.
+The other student, an unidentified 9-year-old, was hospitalized in stable condition Monday afternoon.

+Anderson and Smith, both 53, had been separated, Burguan said.
+Officials said the North Park School classroom was for special-needs students, but do not believe the 15 children inside were specifically targeted, Police Capt.
+Ron Maass said at a news conference.

-"There was no indication the gun was visible upon his arrival at the school," Maass told reporters, referring to the gunman.
+And "there was no indication the gun was visible upon his arrival at the school," Maass told reporters, referring to the gunman.
+Anderson had told the school he had come to drop something off for Smith, Burguan said.

-The students were rushed to a nearby hospital, but their conditions were not immediately clear, police said.
+Authorities are looking into Anderson's criminal background, which includes domestic violence and weapons charges.
+A .357 revolver was found next to Anderson, who is believed to have fired six rounds before reloading, Burguan said.

+Anderson opened fire "very, very quickly upon entering the classroom," around 10:30 a.m. local time, Burguan said.
+A short time later, police reported the "current threat at North Park ES has been neutralized."

 NBC News Alerts: Be the first to know about breaking news.
 Sign up here.